hddm-devs/hddm/docs/conclusions.rst

-We developed an open-source Python toolbox that allows hierarchical Bayesian parameter estimation of the DDM and LBA that is successfully been used by various psychological research groups.
+We developed an open-source Python toolbox that allows hierarchical Bayesian parameter estimation of the DDM and LBA that is successfully being used in various cognitive research laboratories.
 The benefit of this approach is two-fold: (i) improved accuracy of individual subject parameter recover by modeling subject similarity in a hierarchical fashion; and (ii) full Bayesian posterior inference that obsoletes